 Krampus Run around the Munich Christmas Market

-They look scary - but actually they’re totally harmless: 300 masked beings frightened passers-by during the big traditional run of the Krampusses via the Munich Christmas Market on Dec 11th, 3-5pm.
-The scary fellows of the 1st Munich Krampus group Sparifankerl Pass with their shaggy fur costumes will run around a second time on Dec 18th, 4-5pm.
+They look scary - but actually they’re totally harmless: about 300 masked beings frighten passers-by during the big traditional run of the Krampusses via the Munich Christmas Market on Dec 10th, 3-5pm.
+The scary fellows of the 1st Munich Krampus group Sparifankerl Pass with their shaggy fur costumes will run around a second time on Dec 17th, 4-5pm.

 Photos: Thrills at the Krampus Run